jeremyolsen/udacity_projects/README.md

 ### Term 2 Projects
 * **Inference Project**

+  Create a custom classification network Using Nvidia DIGITS workspace after collecting our own images for a dataset.
+This required setting up the data set using the KITTI structure.
+Optionally, deploy the newly trained model to the Nvidia TX2.

 * **Localization Project**

+  Using ROS, Gazebo, and Rviz to accurately localize a mobile robot inside a provided map.
+The requirements are to first build a robot in Gazebo that uses a laser range finder and wheel encoders to use for the localization application.
+Create a ROS package that launches the custom robot model in a Gazebo world and utilizes packages like AMCL and the Navigation Stack.
+Once the complete simulation is setup, tuning and adding specific parameters corresponding to each package is required to achieve the best localization results.

 * **Reinforced Learning Project**
 * **SLAM Project**
 * **Home Service Robot**